charlietriplett/OpenA11yEngineer/readme.md

 - Developer notes
 - Links to official [WCAG](https://www.w3.org/WAI/standards-guidelines/wcag/) and [WAI-ARIA](https://www.w3.org/WAI/standards-guidelines/aria/) documentation

+## Contribute
+Here are some ways to contribute:
+- Add a concise video using a screen reader that's not yet have covered.
+- Add an entry for a component that's not included.
+- Fix a typo or edit for consistent language.

 ## License
-T-ally [open sourced by T-Mobile](https://opensource.t-mobile.com/) and released under the Apache 2.0 License.
+T-ally is [open sourced by T-Mobile](https://opensource.t-mobile.com/) and released under the Apache 2.0 License.